junxit/us-congress-bills-112/metadata.md

 - 2012-09-13 — Introduced in Senate
 - 2012-09-13 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S6345-6346)
+- 2012-09-19 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S6472-6473)
+- 2012-09-19 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S6472-6473)
+- 2012-09-19 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S6472-6473)
+- 2012-09-19 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S6472-6473)